zenseact/zod-web/_pages/home.md

 ---

 # Zenseact Open Dataset
 The **Zenseact Open Dataset** (ZOD) is a large multi-modal autonomous driving (AD) dataset, created by researchers at Zenseact.
 It was collected over a 2-year period in 14 different European counties, using a fleet of vehicles equipped with a full sensor suite.
-The dataset consists of three subsets: [*Frames*](/frames), [*Sequences*](/sequences), and [*Drives*](/drives), designed to encompass both data diversity and support for spatio-temporal learning, sensor fusion, localization, and mapping.
+The dataset consists of three subsets: [*Frames*](/frames), [*Sequences*](/sequences), and [*Drives*](/drives), designed to encompass both data diversity and support for spatiotemporal learning, sensor fusion, localization, and mapping.

 *Frames* consist of 100k curated camera images with two seconds of other supporting sensor data, while the 1473 *Sequences* and 29 *Drives* include the entire sensor suite for 20 seconds and a few minutes, respectively.
-To see examples from each of the subset, please visit their respective pages.
+To see examples from each of the subsets, please visit their respective pages.

 **Noteably**, ZOD is currently the only AD dataset released under the permissive `CC BY-SA 4.0` license, allowing for both commercial and non-commercial use.
-We belive that this will help the community to advance the state-of-the-art in autonomous driving as it can enable smaller companies to use the dataset for research, benchmarking, and development.
+We believe that this will help the community to advance the state-of-the-art in autonomous driving as it can enable smaller companies to use the dataset for research, benchmarking, and development.
 For more information about the license, see [here](/license).

 ## Annotations
-Together with our dataset, we also relsease a comprehensive set of annotations for several different tasks.
-For more detialed information about the annotations, visit the [Annotations](/annotations) page.
+Together with our dataset, we also release a comprehensive set of annotations for several different tasks.
+For more detailed information about the annotations, visit the [Annotations](/annotations) page.
 In summary, the following annotations are provided:
 - **Objects**: 2D and 3D bounding boxes for static and dynamic objects in the scene.
 - **Lane markings**: Instance and semantic segmentation of lane markings and road paintings.
-- **Ego road**: Semantic semgmentation of ego-road
+- **Ego road**: Semantic segmentation of ego-road
 - **Traffic signs**: Classification labels with a taxonomy of 156 different traffic sign classes.
 - **Road condition**: Classification of the road-surface condition (e.g., wet or snow).